jchenek/Diaiden/README.md

-Diaiden
+Diaiden (diazotroph identifier)
 =======

 Diaiden is a pipeline to extract potential diazotrophs from a group of prokaryotic genomes or metagenome-assembled genomes (MAGs).
-It defines a genoeme as potential diazotroph based on two criteria:
+It defines a genome as potential diazotroph based on two criteria:

-1. The genome carries gene (or genes) that encode nitrogenase nifH for nitrogen fixation.
+1. The genome carries a gene (or genes) that encode nitrogenase nifH for nitrogen fixation.
-2. The genome carries gene (or genes) that encode at least two of the three catalytic genes (nifH, nifD, nifK), and at least two of the three biosynthetic genes (nifE, nifN, nifB) for nitrogen fixation.
+2. The genome carries a gene (or genes) that encode at least two of the three catalytic genes (nifH, nifD, nifK) and at least two of the three biosynthetic genes (nifE, nifN, nifB) for nitrogen fixation.

 The only input for this pipeline is a directory of genomes or MAGs.

-In brief, Diaiden will predict coding sequences (CDS) of genome using prodigal v2.6.3.
-Then, CDS will be annotated using diamond v2.1.6 based on nifs sequences downloaded from KEGG dataset.
-Lastly, annotation results are to be summarized using R software, and potential diazotrophs are to be extracted.
+In brief, Diaiden will predict coding sequences (CDS) using prodigal v2.6.3.
+Then, CDS will be annotated using diamond v2.1.6 based on nifs sequences downloaded from the KEGG database.
+Lastly, annotation results will be summarized using R software, and potential diazotrophs will be extracted.

 Installation
 ---------------